Is this the time to re-open the discussion as to whether the opening of ancient Egyptian tombs can bring forth misfortune and death?

 Carter lived to a relatively decent age of 64 years.
 Indeed, no curse was actually found inscribed in the tomb of King Tut, and the evidence for any curses relating to him is considered to be so scanty that it is viewed by almost all Egyptologists as unadulterated ‘clap-trap’.
 But, take care!
 Although no curse was found inscribed in King Tut’s tomb. there have been other discoveries of Egyptian tombs where curses have been found – in particular, at Saqqara near the ancient capital of Memphis.
 There, the tomb of Ankhtifi, dating from the 9th-10th Dynasties, contains the warning “any ruler who……shall do evil or wickedness to this coffin my Hemen (a Falcon God) not accept any goods he offers, and may his heir not inherit” The tomb of Khentika Ikhekhi, 9th-10th Dynasty, contains the inscription “As for all men who shall enter this my tomb…..impure……there will be judgement…….an end shall be made for him……I shall seize his neck like a bird…..I shall cast the fear of myself into him.”

 Within three years of the opening of Tutankhamen’s tomb six people, who had been present with Carter, had been murdered.
 Three died of illness and one committed suicide.
 Lord Carnarvon, Carter’s financial backer, died on 5th April 1923 after a mosquito bite became infected; he died four months later.
 His dog, back in England, is said to have howled, whined and died at the same moment as his master.
 Howard Carter lived for another ten years before dying of lymphoma in London, on 2nd March 1939, aged 64 years. – In short, there were about 11 deaths in the first 10 years of Tut’s tomb opening.
-With that thought, let us return for a moment to Constable William’s experience that night in 1965 and find out what happened after he heard the bell in Diddlington church…….
+With that thought, let us return for a moment to the constable’s experience that night in 1965 and find out what happened after he heard the bell in Diddlington church…….

-As PC Williams eventually entered the churchyard, the bell was still ringing out its melancholy toll, but then it stopped – abruptly; there was no slowing or fading of the clanging; one moment it was ringing, the next – silence!
+As the PC entered the churchyard, the bell was still ringing out its melancholy toll, but then it stopped – abruptly; there was no slowing or fading of the clanging; one moment it was ringing, the next – silence!
 The Constable made his way along the church path towards the south door, his lantern picking out the lines of shadowy headstones.
 Searching and finding the door key under the mat, he unlocked the door, opened it – and then hesitated.
 By his own admission, he was fearful about entering the building; something was simply not right!
 Instead, from his position, he cast the light from his lamp across the inside of the church, along its empty pews and silent nave to the arch under the tower.
 There, he saw the bell rope swinging back and forth as if an unseen hand had only then released it.
-This scared PC Williams for he sensed that he was not alone; he wanted to be out of the church and away.
-However and despite his fear, he had sense to close the church door and lock it before quickly retracing his steps to the gate where he had left his bike.
+This scared the constable for he sensed that he was not alone; he wanted to be out of the church and away.
+However, and despite his fear, he had sense to close the church door and lock it before quickly retracing his steps to the gate where he had left his bike.
 Too distressed to complete his beat, he rode straight home through the stormy night.
 His wife, on seeing his pale pallor and concerned expression, commented that he looked as if he had seen a ghost.
-PC Williams replied ” Perhaps I have!”
+The PC was said to have replied ” Perhaps I have!”
 Some days later he told an old local man, in confidence, of his strange encounter and was surprised to learn that the moment at which he had heard the church bell tolling was the moment when the last master of Didlington Hall had died.

 Built in the 17th century, Didlington Hall was one of the grandest houses in England.
 It was extensively remodelled in the 19th century in the Italian style and became the home of William Tyssen-Amherst.